Stubby Kaye: Biography

+As Nicely-Nicely Johnson in Guys and Dolls, first on Broadway (1950) and then in the film version (1955), Kaye introduced "Fugue for Tinhorns" ("I got the horse right here, his name is Paul Revere...") and "Sit Down, You're Rockin' the Boat".
+He created the role of Marryin' Sam in Li'l Abner on Broadway (1956), introducing the song "Jubilation T. Cornpone".
+In 1957 he was named best actor in a musical by the Outer Critics Circle.
+In his New York Times review, Brooks Atkinson said Kaye sang "it with that vaudeville rhythm and those vaudeville blandishments that turn song numbers into triumphant occasions."
+He also played the role in the film (1959).
+His next Broadway show, Everybody Loves Opal, starring Eileen Heckart, closed after 21 performances in 1961.

+In 1956, he co-starred with June Allyson and Jack Lemmon in the filmYou Can't Run Away from It, a musical remake of It Happened One Night.
+He played the title character in Michael Winner's British film The Cool Mikado (1962), based on Gilbert and Sullivan's comic opera, The Mikado.

 In the mid-1950s, Kaye guest starred on NBC's early sitcom The Martha Raye Show.
 In 1958, he appeared on the short-lived NBC variety show The Gisele MacKenzie Show.
 About this time, he also appeared on ABC's The Pat Boone Chevy Showroom.
 In the 1959–60 television season, Kaye co-starred in the short-lived NBC sitcom Love and Marriage.

-In the 1960-61 television season, Kaye appeared as Marty, the agent of aspiring actress Eileen Sherwood, in the CBS sitcom My Sister Eileen, starring Shirley Bonne, Elaine Stritch, Jack Weston, Raymond Bailey, and Rose Marie.
+In the 1960–61 television season, Kaye appeared as Marty, the agent of aspiring actress Eileen Sherwood, in the CBS sitcom My Sister Eileen, starring Shirley Bonne, Elaine Stritch, Jack Weston, Raymond Bailey, and Rose Marie.